uecode/qpush-bundle/README.md

 ###Queue Options

-Each queue can their own options that determine how messages are published or receieved.
+Each queue can their have own options that determine how messages are published or receieved.
 The options and their descriptions are listed below.

 Option | Description | Default